DallasMorningNews/awesome-news-hacks/README.md

 #### How you can participate

-Send a pull request to this repo with your awesome news hack as per our [contributor guide](contributing.md).
+Send a pull request to this repo with your awesome news hack as per our [contributor guide](CONTRIBUTING.md) and come to the Hack Swap session at NICAR 2017 to tell others about your awesome hack and what it do.

 #### What kinds of projects should be here

 Simply put: We're looking for code that clearly enables journalism.

-What that means is obviously open to debate, but here are some ins and outs we have in mind:
+What that means is open to welcome debate, but here are some ins and outs we have in mind:

 ##### In
-- Couple lines of bash that jitter geodata
+- Couple lines of bash that help process election data
-- pym.js, a utility designed with dataviz publishing in mind
+- JavaScript library that helps present responsive charts

 ##### Likely out
 - A React plugin that renders an awesome date picker